jclapadula/docker-deploy/templates/readme.md

 # Templates

-In this folder you can find ready to copy-paste templates of open source projects together with their dependencies.
+In this folder you find ready to copy-paste templates of open source projects together with their dependencies.

 ## Change passwords